ziracook/PokeAPIDisplayer/README.md

 ### View Model
 PokemonViewModel.kt
-- Holds UI state for Views
+- Holds UI data, and communicates with the data layer
 - Calls to the PokemonRepository to fetch Pokemon

 ### Views
+MainActivity.kt
+- Used to Display the PokemonListApp composable

+PokemonListApp.kt
+- Contains the main composable that displays contents on the screen (top bar and PokemonListScreen composable)
+-
 PokemonListScreen.kt
 - Endless scrolling list of all pokemon
-- Search bar at the top where user can search for a pokemon
+- Search bar at the top where user can search for a pokemon by name
 - Each item can be clicked and the app will navigate to a detail screen

 PokemonDetailScreen.kt